vinicius-datatech/vinicius-datatech/README.md

-# Vinny Moraes Data Analysis 👨‍💻📊
+# Vinícius Moraes Data Analysis 👨‍💻📊

 I am a professional passionate about technology.
 I make my work my hobby and innovation opportunities my inspiration.
 I seek new professional challenges, developing my skills and specializing in the area of ​​Information Technology.